 In the end, these are difficult questions, and that is why this case is at the Supreme Court.
 The Supreme Court doesn't take the easy cases.
 The Justices must grapple with how to apply older doctrines to new technologies.
 Indeed, various questions at the argument last week were focused on changes in technology and the Justices no doubt realize this important issue will transcend the Carpenter case.
 If they decide that the third party doctrine does not apply, they must explain how to draw a workable line.
 Based on my morning at the Court. the Justices certainly appreciate that this is a challenge.
 Many times the Justices remarked about the difficulties in drawing lines based on time, sensitivity or volition.
 Perhaps Justice Breyer stated it best: “This is an open box.
 We know not where to go.”

 Join us in February for a panel discussion

 At Verizon we will continue to follow the case and the issues it explores.
 To that end, I am pleased to announce that on February 15, 2018, Verizon will host a panel, which I will moderate, to discuss the Carpenter case.
 We have a very impressive group of panelists:

 - Amit Agarwal.
 Florida Solicitor General, who previously argued a case similar to Carpenter on behalf of the government before the en banc 11th Circuit Court of Appeals

-- Lanny Breuer.
-Partner at Covington & Burling LLP, and former Assistant Attorney General for the Criminal Division at the U.S. Department of Justice.
+- James Garland.
+Partner at Covington & Burling LLP, and former Deputy Chief of Staff and Counselor to Attorney General Eric Holder at the U.S. Department of Justice.